-The weather was as hot and humid as it can be, but not enough to deter us from our quest.
-After all, it was the Independence Day and I too was feeling a bit patriotic after seeing the enthusiasm of people especially the children in the streets, with national flags in their hands and even some were in dresses, with themes of the Pakistan flag.
-But that was all outside, we saw just one visitor inside the monument.
-A young man in his early twenties.
-The monument has been constructed on a platform.
-A replica of Nishan-e-Haider is made over this four-sided monument.
+The weather was as hot and humid as it could be, but not enough to deter us from our quest.
+After all, it was Independence Day, and I too was feeling a bit patriotic after seeing the enthusiasm of the people, especially the children in the streets, holding national flags and even wearing dresses with the theme of the Pakistan flag.
+But that was all outside — inside the monument, we saw just one visitor: a young man in his early twenties.

 میجر محمد اکرم شہید نشانِ حیدر نکاں کلاں ضلع جہلم میں پیدا ہوئے۔ آپ نے ابتدائی تعلیم ملٹری کالج جہلم سے حاصل کی اور 13 اکتوبر 1963کمیشن حاصل کرکے 4 ایف ایف میں تعینات ہوئے۔ 1971 کی پاک وہند جنگ میں آپ مشرقی پاکستان کے محاذ پر تھے اور وہیں 5 دسمبر کو جام شہادت نوش فرمایا۔